-Direct Cash Transfers (excluding noncontributory pensions) include the following programs.
-Jefes y Jefas de Hogar Desocupados (JJHD), Ingreso para el Desarrollo Humano (IDH) before 2006, Familias after 2006, scholarship programs, unemployment insurance, and Asignacion Universal por Hijo (AUH).
-The total amount spent on these cash transfers as a share of GDP was 1.3 percent in 2003, 0.7 percent in 2006 and 0.8 percent in 2009.
-It is important to note that 2003 was an extraordinary year; as a fall-out of the 2001-
+Direct Cash Transfers (excluding noncontributory pensions) include the following programs: Jefes y Jefas de Hogar Desocupados (JJHD, unemployed heads of households); Ingreso para el Desarrollo Humano (IDH, income for human development); Familias para la Inclusión Social (family allowances for socal inclusion) until 2006 and after 2006, scholarship programs, unemployment insurance, and Asignación Universal por Hijo (AUH; universal per child allowance).
+The total amount spent on these cash transfers as a share of GDP was 1.3 percent in 2003, 0.7 percent in 2006 and 0.8 percent in 20095.
+It should be noted that the year 2003 was somewhat unusual.
+As a result of the 2001-2002 macroeconomic crisis, unemployment had risen to 17.2 percent and poverty rates had peaked.
+To alleviate the situation, cash transfers to the unemployed were significantly expanded.
+With economic recovery and the accompanying decline in unemployment, these programs were scaled back.
+In what follows, we present a brief description of each category included in the incidence analysis.